zasadamaciej/pokemon-addition-game/README.md

 # Pokemon Math Game

 A fun educational game that teaches addition using Pokemon characters.
+Fully generated using Claude 3.7 / Windsurf.
+All images of Pokemon sourced via PokeAPI

 ## How to Play